-- Bakery Angel Food Cake (pre-made)
+- Bakery Angel Food Cake pre-made

-- 8 oz. tub of Cool Whip Lite, defrosted
+- 8 oz. tub of Cool Whip Lite defrosted

 - 4 oz.
-Neufchatel cheese (1/3 Less Fat cream cheese) softened
+Neufchatel cheese 1/3 Less Fat cream cheese softened

 - 1/2 cup of powdered sugar

-- 4 tbs semi sweet chocolate morsels
+- 4 tbsp semi sweet chocolate chips

-- 2 tsp of vanilla extract
+- 2 tsp vanilla extract

-- 2 tsp of coffee flavored liquor (optional)
+- 2 tsp coffee flavored liquor optional

-- 1 tbs of cocoa powder
+- 1 tbs cocoa powder

 - Stir coffee liquor and vanilla into cooled coffee.
 Drizzle coffee mixture onto Angel Food Cake wedges.
 Add chocolate chips to cake wedges.